-Setting Description Factory Default

-User selectable time The time zone setting allows conversion from GMT (Greenwich GMT (Greenwich

-zone Mean Time) to local time.
+Setting Description Factory Default User selectable time The time zone setting allows conversion from GMT GMT (Greenwich zone (Greenwich Mean Time) to local time.
 Mean Time)

 Changing the time zone will automatically adjust the Current local time.
 You should configure the Time zone before setting the Current local time.